MicrosoftDocs/xamarin-docs/docs/xamarin-forms/deploy-test/performance.md

 Fast renderers reduce the inflation and rendering costs of Xamarin.Forms controls on Android by flattening the resulting native control hierarchy.
 This further improves performance by creating fewer objects, which in turns results in a less complex visual tree, and less memory use.

 From Xamarin.Forms 4.0 onwards, all applications targeting `FormsAppCompatActivity` use fast renderers by default.
 For more information, see [Fast Renderers](~/xamarin-forms/internals/fast-renderers.md).

+## Enable startup tracing on Android

+Ahead of Time (AOT) compilation on Android minimizes Just in Time (JIT) application startup overhead and memory usage, at the cost of creating a much larger APK.
+An alternative is to use startup tracing, which provides a trade-off between Android APK size and startup time, when compared to conventional AOT compilation.

+Instead of compiling as much of the application as possible to unmanaged code, startup tracing compiles only the set of managed methods that represent the most expensive parts of application startup in a blank Xamarin.Forms application.
+This approach results in a reduced APK size, when compared to conventional AOT compilation, while still providing similar startup improvements.

 ## Enable layout compression